-- Supramolecular nanoparticles (SNPs) that effectively enhance the oral bioavailability of cargo drugs - Functional nano- or microstructures from five classes of MNPs and their synthetic analogs and derivatives are stable in strong acidic environment (as low as pH 1.0) and can effectively penetrate the gastrointestinal tract; - Small compound chemotherapeutic agents and peptide therapeutics encapsulated therein show a much greater plasma concentration and targeted tissue adsorption following oral administration and strong efficacy in treating tumors, diabetes, and stroke in animal models. - Intellectual Property: US Patent Issued
+- Supramolecular nanoparticles (SNPs) that effectively enhance the oral bioavailability of cargo drugs - Functional nano- or microstructures from five classes of MNPs and their synthetic analogs and derivatives are stable in strong acidic environment (as low as pH 1.0) and can effectively penetrate the gastrointestinal tract; - Small compound chemotherapeutic agents and peptide therapeutics encapsulated therein show a muchgreater plasma concentration and targeted tissue adsorption following oral administration and strong efficacy in treating tumors, diabetes, and stroke in animal models. - Intellectual Property: US Patent Issued from SNPs.

 Enhanced bioavailability and stability of orally delivered drugs.

-- (A) Oral administrated drug paclitaxel (PTX)-SNPs reduced tumor volumes substantially compared to control group, free PTX, and empty SNPs. - (B) Exposure to pH 1.0 did not change the release of PTX from SNPs.
+Oral administrated (A) drug paclitaxel (PTX)-SNPs reduced tumor volumes substantially compared to control group, free PTX, and empty SNPs.
+Exposure to pH (B) 1.0 did not change the release of PTX